Kattis/problem-package-format/spec/legacy.md

 ### General Requirements

-* The package consists of a single directory containing files as described below.
+* The package must consist of a single directory containing files as described below.
   The directory name must consist solely of lower case letters a–z and digits 0–9.
   Alternatively, the package can be a ZIP-compressed archive of such a directory with identical base name and extension `.kpp` or `.zip`.
 * All file names for files included in the package must match the regexp